shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Ok!
 It's settled!"
 Lemilay groaned.
 "Ersatzica is going to training tomorrow.
 Get into bed already, Wryonin!"

-"Ok."
+"Ok!"
 Wryonin whistled happily as he turned off the lantern and climbed into the top bunk.
 It squeaked and shifted as he climbed up.

 “Careful, Wryonin.
-Ersatzica, you got to fix these bunk beds.”
+Ersatzica, you got to fix these bunk beds.
+They shift too much.”

 “I’ll get to it… eventually.”